Leafy vegetables, pulses, grains and potatoes are rich in iron, but this is not always bioavailable for human nutrition.

 Plants do not produce much haem, therefore iron in plants is classified as ‘non-haem’ by nutritionists.
 For a plant biochemist working on iron cofactors this seems a rather crude classification.

-The forms of iron found in plants include FeS cluster proteins in leafy vegetables and lots of ferritin in pulses.
-These iron species fall apart in the digestive tract and the iron is taken up in the gut.
+The forms of iron found in plants include Fe-S cluster proteins in leafy vegetables, complexes of iron and organic molecules, and the iron storage protein ferritin.
+These non-haem iron species tend to fall apart in the digestive tract and the iron is taken up as Fe2+ in the gut.

 Unfortunately, plants contain high levels of anti-nutrients, such as polyphenols in tea and phytic acid in grains, which severely inhibit iron uptake.

-As part of a collaborative project funded by a grant from the BBSRC DRINC2 programme, the Balk lab have been able to show that iron bioavailability from bread is improved by sourdough fermentation (Rodriguez-Ramiro et al., 2017); that the iron from plant ferritin can be taken up by different pathways (Perfecto et al., J. Nutr, 2018); that frozen garden peas are a better source of bioavailable iron than mature peas (Moore et al., 2018); and that cabbages and garden peas, but not spinach, are good sources of bioavailable iron (manuscripts in preparation).
+As part of a collaborative project funded by a grant from the BBSRC DRINC2 programme, the Balk group have shown that iron from plant ferritin can be taken up by different pathways in the intestine (Perfecto et al., J. Nutr, 2018); and that frozen garden peas are a better source of bioavailable iron than mature peas (Moore et al., 2018).

 Iron biofortification of wheat